Image: John Rainford/WENN ; WENN.com

 Image: John Rainford/WENN

 Being a celebrity before becoming a Duchess, Meghan Markle has always had adoring fans.
 Celebrities know that you have to interact with the people who your popularity depends upon.
 As a celebrity and influencer, the Duchess has taken more than her fair share of selfies with the public.
 However, those days are over.
 If you have a selfie with Meghan cherish it because there will not be anymore.
 Royals are not allowed to take selfies.
-The rule seems a bit extreme.
-It was created to encourage people to make eye contact and make conversation with royals.
+The rule was created to encourage people to make eye contact and make conversation with royals.
 We think a conversation trumps a selfie any day of the week.

 Meghan Markle may have had Suits adoring fans galore but the Duchess of Sussex isn't allowed to sign autographs under any circumstances.
 From here on out, she can only sign royal documents and in some cases visitor's books.
 If you ask the Duchess of Sussex to sign an autograph, she will have to politely decline.
 This rule doesn’t just apply to Meghan Markle but the rest of the British royal family too, including Prince William, Prince Harry, Kate Middleton, and even the Queen.
 They are forbidden from writing their signature down for members of the public, because of the risk of it being forged.